bertocarl/quiz-board/README.md

 -User will firstly choose the answers from the options in the check boxes.

--The application accepts the answers and computes the input answers.
+-The application accepts the answers and processes the input answers.

 -The processed input is output as results and output in percentage score.